 In addition to our general Sixth Form entry requirements of five GCSEs at grade 4 or above, students will need to achieve a minimum of a grade 5 in your chosen language at GCSE in order to access this course.

 Wider skills developed in the study of languages include: communication, independence, analytical skills, oral confidence and presentation skills, insight into different cultures and an appreciation of literature and film.

-Students have the opportunity to undertake European Work Experience and we aim to organise short visits to France, Germany and Spain.
+Students have the opportunity to undertake European Work Experience and we aim to organise short visits to France and Germany.